 - The build and system integration have been improved for portability.

 - The view engine has been completely decoupled from the storage engine.
-Index data is now stored in separate files, and the format of the main database
+Index data is now stored in separate files, and the format of the main database file has changed.

-- Databases can now be compacted to reclaim space used for deleted documents
+- Databases can now be compacted to reclaim space used for deleted documents and old document revisions.

 - Support for incremental map/reduce views has been added.

 - To support map/reduce, the structure of design documents has changed.
 View values are now JSON objects containing at least a map member, and optionally a reduce member.

-- Automatically generated document IDs are now based on proper UUID generation
+- Automatically generated document IDs are now based on proper UUID generation using the crypto module.

 - The field content-type in the JSON representation of attachments has been renamed to content_type (underscore).